 Meanwhile, Dr. Loomis arrives at the Haddonfield Cemetery with the graveyard keeper (Arthur Malet), apparently with the intent to visit Judith's grave.
 They discover that Judith's headstone is now missing; Dr. Loomis knows now there can be no doubt that Michael is somewhere in Haddonfield.

 In Annie's car, Laurie is worried that Mr. Brackett knew that they were smoking pot, and Annie thinks there is nothing to worry about.
 They begin discussing next day's school dance, and Laurie reveals to Annie that she has a crush on a boy named Ben Tramer.
 Soon after this, they arrive at their destinations.
 Annie drops Laurie off at the Doyle house and pulls into the driveway of the Wallace house.
-As she walks into the house, the Smith's Grove Sanitarium car pulls up and Michael hides behind a tree in the Wallace yard, watching Annie.
+As she walks into the house, the Smith's Grove Sanitarium car pulls up along the curve.
+Michael gets out the car and hides behind a tree in the Wallace yard, watching Annie.

 Inside the Doyle house, Tommy and Lindsey are watching television when Tommy hides behind a curtain and whispers Lindsey's name, trying to scare her.
 Tommy turns around, and, to his horror, he sees Michael carrying Annie's lifeless body back into the Wallace house.
 Suddenly, Lindsey bumps into Tommy and they both scream.
 Tommy yells for Laurie, saying that they boogeyman is outside again, but she tells him to stop talking about it.
 Tommy complains that no one believes him, but Lindsey decides that she will.